chrisnorman7/game-server-base/README.md

 * broadcast - Notify all connected connections of some text.
 * command - A decorator to add new commands.
 * disconnect - Boot a connection.
+* check_word - Allows you to extend the spell checking system with personal dictionaries and the like.

 #### Events